 Organizational Security Policies (OSPs) are security rules, procedures, or guidelines imposed on the operational environment.
-Table 6 lists the OSPs that are presumed to be imposed upon the TOE or its operational environment by an organization that implements the TOE in the Common Criteria evaluated configuration.
+Table 6 lists the OSP that is presumed to be imposed upon the TOE or its operational environment by an organization that implements the TOE in the Common Criteria evaluated configuration.